ouarez/acosys/careers.md

   - date: '2020-02-03'
   - date: '2020-02-06'
     desc: >-
-      Our Public sector client is actively seeking to hire a IM Architect (Level
-      3) for a contract position.
+      Our Public sector client is actively seeking to hire an IM Architect (Level 3) for a contract position.
     link: >-
       https://acosysconsulting.catsone.com/careers/index.php?m=portal&a=details&jobOrderID=13187137
     location: Ottawa